Components

 Contracts

-with input data.
-It can be called using the__call__
+TensorNetworkwith input data.
+It can be called using the__call__operator().Overrides the

 data (torch.Tensor or list[torch.Tensor], optional) –